 Looking to the next 50 years, Princess Cruises will significantly extend the number of itineraries offered by the fleet, visiting 140 different destinations in 70 countries across six different continents throughout the 2015/16 season.

 For the first time ever, five of the 18 ships in the Princess Cruises fleet will call Australia home as they are positioned across four different ports.
 The ships will offer a variety of different cruise itineraries, sailing throughout Australia and New Zealand and to the islands of the South Pacific and the cultural cities of Asia.

-One of the undoubted highlights of Princess Cruises’ year will set sail later this month as the Pacific Princess World Cruise launches on 23rd January.
-The 111 night cruise takes in five continents and innumerate counties during three and a half months at sea, even crossing the International Dateline (effectively missing out 2nd Feb).
+One of the undoubted highlights of Princess Cruises’ year will set sail later this month as the Pacific Princess World Cruise launches on 23 January.
+The 111-night cruise takes in five continents and innumerate counties during three and a half months at sea, even crossing the International Dateline (effectively missing out 2 February).

 Regarded as one of the world’s most respected and best-loved cruise lines, Princess Cruises now have to work on making sure the next 50 years are as successful as they look to celebrate their 100 year anniversary.

 Images sourced via Flickr Creative Commons and Princess Cruises.
 Credit: Princess Cruises, Arian Zwegers, Raging Wire, safa2